MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/how-to/live-send-game-invites.md

 1. [Xbox Platform Invite TCUI](#xbox-platform-invite-tcui)
 2. [Title implemented custom UI](#title-implemented-custom-ui)

-You can see a flowchart of the process here: [Flowchart - Send Invitation to another player](mpm-flowcharts/live-mpm-send-invites.md).
+You can see a flowchart of the process here: [Sending invites to another player (flowchart)](../concepts/flowcharts/live-mpm-send-invites.md).

 ### 1) Xbox Platform Invite TCUI <a name="xbox-platform-invite-tcui">